-Spend six weeks in Finland with a host family and get to know Finnish culture!
+Spend six weeks in Finland with a host family and get to know Finnish culture from July 2 – August 13, 2021!
 Scholarship recipients will embark on exciting activities that will strengthen leadership skills and inspire civic and global responsibility.

 - No previous language experience is required

-- Finalists will be required to do an interview
+- Finalists will be required to participate in a virtual interview

 - A selection committee of AFS staff and volunteers will review applications to select scholarship recipients